theRealProHacker/Positron/howto/InputElement.md

 `[-+]?(?:\d+(?:\.\d*)?|\.\d+)(?:[eE][-+]?\d+)?` (any valid python float).
 Another difference are the input methods.
 The user can not just type but often also wheel or click provided up and down buttons.
 These buttons are not implemented yet.
 But the wheel was just implemented (and also reinvented) while writing this text (so there might still be bugs)

 ```python
 # in on_wheel
 if type_ == "number":
     with suppress(ValueError):
         self.attrs["value"] = nice_number(float(value or "0")+event.delta[0])
 ```

 Also, the number input introduces two new attributes `max` and `min` which, unlike `maxlength` and `minlength`, actually look at the value to determine whether they hold valid.
 For number this is simple.
 > Note: In efficient languages this for-loop is unfold in compile time, because the iterated list is constant.
-Whether python does this, is left as a research exercise for the reader (I always wanted to say this some time 😂).

 ```python
 for constraint, operator in [
     ("max", operator.gt),